cloudmesh-community/book/chapters/rest/rest-spec.md

   get: # HTTP method declaration
     responses: # declare a response
       200: # HTTP status code
-        body: # declare content of response
-          application/json: # media type
+        body: # declare the content of the response application/json: # media type
             type: | # structural definition of a response (schema or type) {